neutrons/RefRed/.github/pull_request_template.md

 ```

 # Check list for the reviewer
-- [ ] I have verified the proposed changes
-- [ ] Author included tests for the proposed changes
+- [ ] [release notes](https://github.com/neutrons/RefRed/blob/next/docs/release_notes.rst) updated, or an explanation is provided as to why release notes are unnecessary
 - [ ] best software practices
     + [ ] clearly named variables (better to be verbose in variable names)
     + [ ] code comments explaining the intent of code blocks
-    + [ ] new functions and classes detailed docstrings, parameters documented
-- [ ] All tests are passing
+- [ ] All the tests are passing
-- [ ] Documentation is up to date
+- [ ] The documentation is up to date

-# Check list for the author
-- [ ] I have added tests for my changes
+- [ ] code comments added when explaining intent
-- [ ] I have updated the documentation accordingly
-- [ ] I included a link to IBM EWM Story or Defect